 Check and add more water or broth, if necessary to keep the beans moist.

-Stir in cooked rice, cumin, and oregano; heat through.
+Stir in the cooked rice, cumin, and oregano; heat through.
 Taste and adjust seasonings.

 Garnish the beans and rice with chopped fresh cilantro or sliced green onions.

-For an even faster preparation, microwave 2 packages of "ready rice" as directed on the packages.
+- For even faster preparation, microwave two packages of "ready rice" as directed on the packages.
 Add to the bean mixture and stir to blend ingredients.

 - Squeeze a lime over the cooked rice and beans for a little tangy sweetness (and additional island flavor).